-- If a facility does not pay the annual facility fee within 20 calendar days of the due date: - The Agency will place the facility on a publicly-available arrears list. - All OTC monograph drug products produced at that facility (or containing an ingredient manufactured at that facility) shall be deemed misbranded.
+- If a facility does not pay the annual facility fee within 20 calendar days of the due date (i.e., for FY 2024, this date is June 23, 2024): - The Agency will place the facility on a publiclyavailable arrears list. - All OTC monograph drug products produced at that facility (or containing an ingredient manufactured at that facility) shall be deemed misbranded.